-Welcome to our website on account based marketing!
-Below is a sample 12 month safety & health policy for a cleaning company.
+Below is a sample 12 month safety & health policy for commercial cleaning and janitorial companies.
 This safety manual can be used by commercial cleaning, janitorial, carpet cleaning services and any commercial specialty cleaning business.

 The goal of this template is to create a 12 step safety manual with meetings on a monthly basis covering different topics.
 Cleaning businesses encounter several situations at clients building’s, company shop, office and driving to commercial carpet & tile cleaning jobs.

 One thing you can do is include this as part of a monthly bonus or evaluation.

 *** Note this is not a legal document but a starting point for cleaners to then customize to their unique situation

 The purpose of this health and safety program is to establish company standards for working in client buildings, driving in company vehicles and working in company office/shop.